 Adapted from Tim’s recipe

-It didn’t get a lot of attention above, but yes, Tim made up this recipe, the way he’s made several other cookie recipes since (and I’ve loved every one).
+It didn’t get a lot of attention above, but yes, Tim, the man who wooed me to Nashville, made up this recipe, the way he’s made several other cookie recipes since (and I’ve loved every one).
 These have a special place in my heart, maybe because they were the first, maybe because they’re buckwheat, but whatever the case, I hope you try them.

 1 cup of organic buckwheat flour